By Martin C. Womer, Esq.

 While an individual receives MaineCare nursing home long-term care benefits, his or her net personal monthly income is paid to the nursing home except for allowed deductions for Medicare and private health insurance premiums, taxes if applicable (rarely), and a “personal needs allowance” of $40 per month.
 This is the general rule, unless the spousal impoverishment provisions allow the Community Spouse to receive some or all of the Institutionalized Spouse’s net income.

-Effective 7/1/2013 (adopted retroactively by DHHS many months later), if the Community Spouse’s personal monthly income is less than the sum of the Minimum Monthly Income Standard, $1,939, plus housing costs of the Monthly Excess Shelter Allowance, $582, or more if actual costs exceed this number, then he or she is entitled to as much of the Institutionalized Spouse’s net income or income-producing assets as it takes to bring his or her income up to the sum.
-If his or her actual monthly shelter expenses exceed $582, the total of his or her personal income plus income from the Institutionalized Spouse can be increased to the Maximum Monthly Income Allocation of $2,931, effective 1/1/2014, adopted retroactively by DHHS.
+Effective 7/1/2016, if the Community Spouse’s personal monthly income is less than the sum of the Minimum Monthly Income Standard, $2,003, then he or she is entitled to as much of the Institutionalized Spouse’s net income or income-producing assets as it takes to bring his or her income up to the sum of the Minimum Monthly Income Standard plus the amount by which his or her shelter expenses exceed the Monthly Excess Shelter Allowance, $601.
+If his or her monthly shelter expenses exceed $601, the total of his or her personal income plus income from the Institutionalized Spouse can be increased to the Maximum Monthly Income Allocation, $3,023, effective 1/1/2017.

 DHHS caseworkers are authorized to allow the Community Spouse to retain enough of the Institutionalized Spouse's income to reach up to the Maximum Monthly Income Allocation without the Community Spouse having to appeal the determination to an Administrative Hearing.
 Higher amounts require a hearing or appeal to court.
 (NOTE: The Maximum Monthly Income Allocation concerns only the Community Spouse’s eligibility to receive income or income-producing assets from the Institutionalized Spouse; it does not limit the Community Spouse’s personal income if he or she already has more income than that number.)